blajack/DeFi-Geek-NFT/english.md

 Plus, **Alchemist** has privileges in IDO with access to allocations and a chance to win additional prizes.

-Main Geek created a fund of 20,000 Eclipse to secure a guaranteed allocation of $500 and a chance to win an additional $1,250 through 16 tickets.
+Master Geek created a fund of 20,000 Eclipse to secure a guaranteed allocation of $500 and a chance to win an additional $1,250 through 16 tickets.

 Ticket Distribution:
 -  2 tickets – for [**Gen1 members**](#gen1-members)